 Finally, contemporary theories of leadership wrestle with the motivations of leaders: can you be a leader if your goal is selfish or even malicious?
 The classic question is, “Was Adolf Hitler a leader?”
 Theories of leadership must wrestle with the moral implications of a leader’s motivations.
 As you’ll see in several of the theories below, many theories would answer the question of Hitler with a firm no: Hitler was a dictator, but not a leader.
 He had positional authority, but did not show true leadership.

 To begin our exploration of leadership theories, let’s start with one of the most researched and referenced today, transformational leadership.

-Download our 1-page overview of the new Executive M.S. in Values-Driven Leadership Program, where you’ll find new ways to apply leadership theory.
+Learn more about our new Online M.S. in Values-Driven Leadership Program, where you’ll find new ways to apply leadership theory.